D-TACQ/AFHBA404/README.md

 AHFBA404 is a PCI-express Gen2 4 lane card to fit standard PC enclosure On the front panel: 4xSFP marked A,B,C,D

-AFHBA404 is used to connect 1 to 4 ACQ2106 units to a HOST PC, extablishing a fiber-optic link that may be used in one of two ways:
+AFHBA404 is used to connect 1 to 4 ACQ2106 units to a HOST PC, establishing a fiber-optic link that may be used in one of two ways:

 #### 1.1 HTS High Throughput Stream